alesdotio/django-admin-shortcuts/README.rst

     * optional ``has_perms`` is a path to a function inside your project that returns information about shortcut visibility on the django admin homepage.
       Like above, this function can optionally take one argument ``request`` as well.
     * optional ``open_new_window`` sets whether the link should open in a new window (default is False)
-    * optional ``class`` is the CSS class to be added to the anchor element (if you don't specify one, magical ponies will do it for you)
+    * optional ``icon`` is the CSS icon to be added to the anchor element (if you don't specify one, magical ponies will do it for you)

 4) profit!!